-More than half of the 256 pages of Mordenkainen’s Tome of Foes is dedicated to this section, with almost 100 monsters and stat blocks for 5th Edition Dungeons and Dragons.
+More than half of the 256 pages of Mordenkainen’s Tome of Foes is dedicated to this section, with almost 100 monsters and stat blocks for fifth edition Dungeons and Dragons.
 There are several creatures and monsters returning from previous editions, with some even tracing their history back to the Fiend Folio first published in 1981.
 Many of the monsters in the Bestiary section expand upon those found in the Monster Manual and give more options within a specific category or type, such as the additional drow and duergar options, and the creatures from the Underdark to expand options for particular settings or environments.
 Many are thematic and expand upon the content of the first half of the book, such as the creatures on both sides of the Blood War and the creatures that inhabit the Shadowfell.
 This gives Dungeon Masters the lore surrounding the races and conflicts of the multiverse as well as the respective creatures and monsters to supplement it in a campaign, such as the inclusion of powerful demons and devils for utilization in a campaign centered around the Blood War.

 Wizards of the Coast included a useful Appendix at the back of the book, creating monster lists that organize monsters by Creature Type, by Challenge Rating, and by Environment, providing a convenient way to build out locations or encounters, whether to supplement primary monsters or enemies, especially being able to reference it in order to adjust based on difficulty or setting.
 As with all of the organization done by Wizards of the Coast, the options they provide are suggestions, and by no means rules that require strict adherence.
 They are provided as a resource that can be heavily relied on, referenced, or even ignored.
 That is the beauty of D&D, but the information and resources provided in this book are valuable as both foundational for campaigns and characters or as references to support from the periphery.

 The history of the wizard Mordenkainen is long and thorough when it comes to Dungeons and Dragons, even as a character hailing from the Greyhawk setting his influence on the Forgotten Realms is by no means insignificant, and his name is synonymous with some of the greatest spellcasters the game has known.
-Beyond just the recognition his name brings with regards to spells like Mordenkainen’s magnificent mansion and Mordenkainen’s faithful hound, his adherence to the Philosophy of Balance brings the rather obscure (at least within 5th Edition) thread of thinking into focus, which is wonderful as it is a great starting point of inspiration for a supplement to 5e.
+Beyond just the recognition his name brings with regards to spells like Mordenkainen’s magnificent mansion and Mordenkainen’s faithful hound, his adherence to the Philosophy of Balance brings the rather obscure (at least within 5th Edition) thread of thinking into focus, which is wonderful as it is a great starting point of inspiration for a supplement to fifth edition.
 The depth and opportunity afforded to Dungeon Masters is truly unique as it highlights the conflicts of the multiverse, those tied to the Material Plane and those that traverse the planes, and then expanding out the relevant monsters and lore for each.

 There are two primary reasons to pick up your own copy of Mordenkainen’s Tome of Foes, both of which are equally viable and not necessarily mutually exclusive.
 Its use as a simple supplement with stat blocks and monster information, building on the likes of the Monster Manual and Volo’s Guide to Monsters, alone makes it a valuable resource in any DM’s library.
 It becomes even more evident when looking at the relationships between topics, such as the foundation of the Monster Manual, the expansion of lore in Mordenkainen’s Tome of Foes for creatures such as the duergar and gith who both faced subjugation at the hands of the illithid, and supplemented by the section regarding mind flayers in Volo’s Guide to Monsters that brings everything full circle for campaigns and characters relying on those interactions and histories.
 The three books in conjunction make for an unparalleled resource regarding several large themes and topics within the scope of (traditional) 5th Edition.